goodylili/goodylili.github.io/content/posts/Using_LlamaIndex_to_add_Personal_data_to_LLM.md

-title = "Using LLamaIndex to add Personal Data to LLMs" date = "2024-07-23" author = "Ukeje Goodness" description = "Create customizable charts and graphs in your Rust project using the Plotly package for data-intensive projects."
+title = "Using LLamaIndex to add Personal Data to LLMs" date = "2024-07-23" author = "Ukeje Goodness" description = "Learn how to build and customize LLMs for your projects with LlamaIndex" [taxonomies] tags = ["Rust", "development", "Tools", "Technical", "data"]
-[taxonomies]
-tags = ["Rust", "development", "Tools", "Technical", "data"]
 +++